easonz/gis-demo/README.md

 gis-demo
 ========

-a gis project with geoext, openlayer, geoserver, postgis
+a web gis project with geoext, openlayer, geoserver, postgis